 That’s an excerpt; read the entire online report (and access related reports from the SDUT) at https://www.sandiegouniontribune.com/news/politics/story/2020-07-31/san-diego-signs-first-ever-project-labor-deal-to-help-revive-stalled-5b-pure-water-project

-The “Pure Water” pipelines convey wastewater from the Pump Station in southwest Clairemont, through University City, to the Water Reclamation Plant just northeast of University City at 4949 Eastgate Mall, San Diego, CA 92121.
+The “Pure Water” pipelines pump wastewater in two 10.5 mile pipelines from the Pump Station in southwest Clairemont, through University City, to the Water Reclamation Plant just northeast of University City at 4949 Eastgate Mall, San Diego, CA 92121.

 For related posts from UCCA, visit https://www.universitycitynews.org/?s=pure+water